Automatically Enhancing the Quality of Android App Bug Reports: Introduction

 \section{Introduction}

-Most defects in mobile applications are visually observable on the device screen~\cite{johnson2022empirical}.
-Since automated mechanisms for detecting and reporting such bugs are typically unavailable—especially in the absence of explicit oracles like crashes—users, testers, and developers must manually submit bug reports (BRs) during app use or testing~\cite{song2022toward}.
-Bug reports enable developers to understand, diagnose, reproduce, and ultimately correct the issues~\cite{Bettenburg2008GoodBR} and generally contain natural language descriptions, sometimes accompanied by screen captures, replay videos, or execution traces. \looseness=-1

-A high-quality bug report should include detailed and unambiguous descriptions of at least three essential components~\cite{Zimmermann2010, Bettenburg2008GoodBR}: the \textbf{Observed Behavior (OB)}, the \textbf{Expected Behavior (EB)}, and the \textbf{Steps to Reproduce (S2Rs)}.
-The OB describes the faulty behavior of the application, the EB specifies how users expect the app should behave, and the S2Rs provide instructions that allow developers to reproduce the problem and create test cases to validate fixes.
+\rev{Most defects in mobile applications are visually observable on the device screen~\cite{johnson2022empirical}.
+Since automated mechanisms for detecting and reporting such bugs are often unavailable---especially when they do not produce explicit signals such as crashes---users, testers, and developers must manually submit bug reports (BRs) during app use or testing~\cite{song2022toward}.
+These reports help developers understand, diagnose, reproduce, and ultimately fix the defects~\cite{Bettenburg2008GoodBR}.
+A high-quality bug report should describe at least three essential components~\cite{Zimmermann2010,Bettenburg2008GoodBR}: the \textbf{Observed Behavior (OB)}, which describes the faulty behavior; the \textbf{Expected Behavior (EB)}, which describes the intended behavior; and the \textbf{Steps to Reproduce (S2Rs)}, which describe the sequence of actions needed to reproduce the defect.

-Unfortunately, bug reports are often submitted with incomplete, ambiguous, and/or inaccurate descriptions, sometimes omitting the EB or S2Rs entirely~\cite{Chaparro2017}.
-Low-quality reports hinder developers’ ability to understand the defects~\cite{Chaparro2019}, cause delays in resolution~\cite{Guo2010, Zimmermann2012}, and may even lead to reopened issues~\cite{Zimmermann2012}, or unresolvable defects~\cite{Guo2010}.
-Writing complete, clear, and detailed bug reports with correct information is essential for streamlining issue resolution and improving app quality. \looseness=-1

-However, constructing high-quality bug reports is challenging for both developers and end users, particularly for UI-centric software such as mobile apps~\cite{song2022toward,Moran:FSE15}.
-The challenge stems from difficulty in understanding and describing program behavior at an appropriate level of abstraction.
-End users, for example, often rely on a feature-oriented understanding of an app and may describe observed faulty behavior using ambiguous or overly high-level language, sometimes omitting critical details.
-In contrast, producing unambiguous and complete reports requires a detailed understanding of UI-centric aspects of an app (\eg UI components, screen flow, allowable user interactions, and supported features), as well as knowing how and when to use this information to \textit{precisely} describe defective behavior.
-Ultimately, the core challenge of high-quality bug reporting lies in extracting and relating UI-anchored execution information to the observed defect.